Jellybean Games is always open to submissions.

 - A photo of what it looks like to play the game.

 Your email should contain a mention that you’ve read this page.
-If you don’t hear back from me within two weeks, it means I didn’t get your email.
-Try again!
+If you don’t hear back from me within two weeks, feel free to follow-up, but it probably means it’s a no. (We get a lot of submissions!)

 A playthrough video or pitch video is appreciated, but not necessary for us to consider the game.
 If you’ve had other games published, mention them in your email (with links to their BoardGameGeek pages).